awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 ## Allocation strategies<a name="asg-allocation-strategies"></a>

-The following allocation strategies determine how the Auto Scaling group fulfills On\-Demand and Spot capacity from the possible instance types\.
+The following allocation strategies determine how the Auto Scaling group fulfills your On\-Demand and Spot capacities from the possible instance types\.

-In each case, Amazon EC2 Auto Scaling first tries to ensure that your instances are evenly balanced across the Availability Zones that you specified\.
+Amazon EC2 Auto Scaling first tries to ensure that your instances are evenly balanced across the Availability Zones that you specified\.
 Then, it launches instance types according to the allocation strategy that is specified\.

 ### On\-Demand Instances<a name="asg-od-strategy"></a>